 Airport Zoning - SB 756 by Sen. Brandes (R), SB 1508 by Sen. Simpson (R), and HB 7061 by the Transportation and Ports Subcommittee and Rep. Santiago (R) and, HB 1379 by Rep. Miller (R) would add "power generation equipment" as a defined structure and would not require a new DOT permit for changes to existing equipment as long as the height and location remain unchanged and the equipment received construction permits from the FCC prior to May 20, 1975.
-SB 756, SB 1508, and HB 1379 are ready for the floor and HB 7061 passed out of the House.
+SB 756 and HB 1379 are ready for final passage.
+SB 1508 passed out of the Senate and HB 7061 passed out of the House.

 Administrative Procedures Act - SB 1226 by Senator Ring (D) and HB 981 by Rep. Richardson (D) would allow interested parties involved in rulemaking to bolster the Statement of Estimated Regulatory Costs associated with the new or amended proposed rule by allowing parties to include any adverse impacts and regulatory costs that may occur within 5 years after the effective date of the proposed rule.
-SB 1226 and HB 981 are ready for the floor.
+SB 1226 is ready for the floor and HB 981 passed out of the House.